zpuckeridge/blog/content/articles/homosexuality-and-morality/index.md

 To know the truth, we must refer to Jewish history and the dead sea scrolls - which clearly show that homosexual marriage was not a condoned practice.

+To further prove this point, God destroyed Sodom and Gomorrah because they were partaking in:

+Jude 1:7
+> ...
+Sodom and Gomorrah and the surrounding towns gave themselves up to sexual immorality and perversion.
+They serve as an example of those who suffer the punishment of eternal fire.

+Genesis 19:5
+> They called to Lot, “Where are the men who came to you tonight?
+Bring them out to us so that we can have sex with them.”

 If you're still unsure about this, what does your conscious say?
 Ignore all of your biases and prejudices, and ask yourself.
 Is this something God wants to me to participate in?
 Is this an activity glorifying to God?
 If you don't get a definite answer, I would advise you to stay well away from these temptations.
 The enemy is known to take advantage of those who are broken, weak or feel misunderstood.

 ---